zauberzeug/nicegui/README.md

 ```

 The GUI is now available through http://localhost:8080/ in your browser.
-Note: The script will automatically reload the page when you modify the code.
+Note: NiceGUI will automatically reload the page when you modify the code.

 Full documentation can be found at [https://nicegui.io](https://nicegui.io).
 Just scroll down.